gwagner/valewood.org/site/content/blog/how-to-ssh-into-a-k8s-pod.md

 To run a container, you can use a container runtime, such as Docker, to start the container based on the container image.
 The container runtime creates a new container instance and allocates the necessary resources, such as CPU, memory, and storage, to the container.
 The container runtime then launches the application inside the container and provides it with the necessary networking and storage services.

+{{< googleads >}}

 ## How Do I SSH Into a Running Container?

 The short answer is this; unless the container is running an SSH server with a port mapped to a service, you don't.
-The right question to ask is “How do I access a running Container or Pod's Shell?”
+The right question to ask is "How do I access a running Container or Pod's Shell?"
 That question is answered in another section down below.

 A container is essentially carved out of user space from the operating system's kernel which is running one or more processes in isolation.
 When you SSH into a server, that server is running a process like OpenSSH to facilitate your connection and login.
 If your containers are not running an OpenSSH server as a process, then SSHing is not the answer.